Here are all the containers you get to eat every day:

-Your step-by-step plan to assemble the meal prep:
+Step-by-step plan to assemble the meal prep:

 1. Place 10 eggs in a saucepan, and add enough water to cover the eggs by one inch.
 Bring water just to a boil over high heat.
 Remove from heat, cover, and let stand for 12 minutes.
 While eggs cook, prepare a large bowl of ice water.
 Carefully remove the eggs from the hot water with a slotted spoon and transfer to the ice water.
 Place in refrigerator.

 2. Heat oven to 375°F. Arrange two small sweet potatoes on a baking sheet.
 Pierce each sweet potato with a fork three times.
 Place the baking sheet in the oven for 30–40 minutes or until sweet potatoes are tender.
 Remove from oven and leave the oven on.
 Cut a slit down the center of each sweet potato, then use a fork to mash the interior.
 Place in two lunch containers.

 3. While the sweet potatoes cook, arrange one cup of broccoli florets and 1 cup cauliflower florets on a baking sheet.
 Drizzle with 1 tsp. olive oil.
 Place baking sheet on a second oven rack and roast for about 20 minutes, stirring once, or until veggies are soft and begin to turn golden brown.
 Remove from oven and set aside to cool.
 When cool, divide evenly between the two containers with sweet potatoes.
 Remove from oven and leave the oven on.